healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 **Fifth**,it is technically *impossible* to implement the current HIT standards in any consistent fashion across healthcare systems, because not only are they inconsistent, but they are continuously changing - all on differet intervals.

-**In summary, it is the persistence of legacy healthcare data standards the remains a fundamental problem in HIT.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
+**In summary, it is the persistence of legacy healthcare data standards that remain the fundamental problem for health data management.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.

 There is nothing new in the current landscape of HIT standards.
 Only re-packaging of legacy standards, not unlike a plumber putting gold foil on clogged and leaking lead pipes and exlaiming "Look!
 A brand new (data) plumbing system!".
 And then the customer complains "but my (data) pipes are still leaking and clogged".

-**This begs the question: Is healthcare data categorically different from any other kind of data?**
+**This begs the question: Why do we have "healthare-data-is-special" standards in the first place?
+And to follow on:  Does this mean that healthcare data is categorically different from any other kind of data?**

 Introduction to HealthSchema.org
 -----

-**Healthcare data is not special.**  It must be available universally and freely to the people it belongs to, the patients.
+**Healthcare data is not special.**  It is just data.
 It does not require special containers and formats.
-If we can represent ingredients for a recipe structure unambiguously on the Internet, we can also represent a medication list.
+And it must be available universally and freely to the people it belongs to, the patients.
+If we can represent ingredients for a recipe in structured form in machine-processable form unambiguously on the Internet, we can also represent a medication list or problem list!

-Therefore, we believe health data should be first class citizen on world-wide information infrastructure on the Internet of Data, and share a common web-based health schema that is free and open for all to use, to create an Internet of Health Data.
+We therfore believe health data should be first class citizen on world-wide information infrastructure on the Internet of Data, and share a common web-based health schema that is free and open for all to use, to create an Internet of Health Data.

 Welcome to healthschema.org.